VT-Sase/VT-Sase.github.io/README.md

 # VT SASE Website

-The official website for the **Society of Asian Scientists and Engineers** at **Virginia Tech** — live at **[sase-vt.org](https://sase-vt.org/)**.
+The official website for the **Society of Asian Scientists and Engineers** a **Virginia Tech** — live at **[sase-vt.org](https://sase-vt.org/)**.

 Built with [Next.js](https://nextjs.org/) (App Router) and TypeScript.
 We're